KMRH47/conditional-format/README.md

 # Conditional Format

-Conditional Format is a Visual Studio Code extension that combines the functionality of `Format Selection` and `Format Document` keybinds into a single command.
-When a code block is selected, the extension formats only the selected code.
-If no text is selected, the extension formats the entire document.
-This extension utilizes the built-in formatters provided by VSCode, as well as any other formatter extensions you have installed.
+VS Code extension that formats selection or entire document with a single keybind.

 ## Features

-- Format a selected code block in the active text editor
+- Formats selected code when text is selected
-- Format the entire document if no text is selected
+- Formats entire document when nothing is selected
+- Works with all VS Code formatters

 ## Usage

-1. Select a code block in the active text editor or leave the selection empty to format the entire document
-2. Press `CTRL+K CTRL+D` or `CMD+K CMD+D` (macOS) on macOS to format the selected code block or the entire document
+Press `Ctrl+K Ctrl+D` (Windows/Linux) or `Cmd+K Cmd+D` (macOS) to format.

-### Change keybind
+### Change Keybind

-1. Open `Preferences -> Keyboard Shortcuts`
+1. Open `Preferences → Keyboard Shortcuts`
 2. Search for `conditionalFormat.format`
+3. Assign your preferred keybind

+## Installation

+Install from the [VS Code Marketplace](https://marketplace.visualstudio.com/) or search "Conditional Format" in VS Code extensions.

+## License

+MIT